Aru Shah and the Song of Death: Plot

 They sneak inside Lanka, where the Amrita is kept, and are discovered by Shurpanakha, who is called Lady M by her followers.
 The Pandavas are taken aback by her slowly fading beauty and by her kindness.
 She says she is stealing the nectar because her true story is fading.
 Her true name is Meenakshi and she wanted to be remembered for her triumphs.
 She was used as a scapegoat in the War, but she does not wish to be remembered that way, and the Amrita can help with this.
-She tries to persuade them to join her, but when they refuse she turns Aiden into a Heartless and unleashes the others on them.
+She tries to persuade them to join her, but when they refuse she turns Fop into a Heartless and unleashes the others on them.
 Aru, using Hira's abilities, tricks them into giving her the bow and arrow before stabbing Lady M, which releases a song of death.
 Takshaka flees in the pandemonium.
 Lady M speaks her final words before dying.
 The Heartless return to normal.
 The Pandavas are held in court, where Takshaka tries unsuccessfully to incriminate them.
 Aru returns Uloopi's jewel and Uloopi has Takshaka arrested.
 Later it is revealed that he has escaped.
 They later return the bow and arrow to Kamadeva.
 They then celebrate Aru's birthday on February 15.
 Aru is approached in her sleep by two twins, who claim that she is "her" and that she will save them next year.